 There Are Loads More Flights To The UK

 Flights to UK were pretty much limited to Thursdays and Sundays, and the choice was basically British Airways or Monarch, unless you could get a seat on a plane chartered by a holiday company, and it was expensive!
 We used to budget €200 for a return ticket, which meant saving for months to visit the family.
-These days the low cost carriers have given us much more choice, and you can fly to UK pretty much any day of the week.
+These days the low cost carriers have given us much more choice, and you can fly to UK every day of the week.

 There’s Massively More Choice On Shopping